FOSSILGUY.COM

 Image by: Unhindered by Talent Copyright: C.C.
 BY 2.0

-Ichthyovenator laosensis ("Fish Hunter") - Laos - Southeast Asia
+Ichthyovenator laosensis ("Fish Hunter") - Laos, Southeast Asia

-Irritator challengeri ("Irritated Challenge") - South America - Brazil
+Irritator challengeri ("Irritated Challenge") - South America, Brazil

 Image by: Celso Abreu Copyright: C.C.
 BY 2.0

-Oxalaia quilombensis ("Oxalaia of the quilombo settlements") - South America - Brazil
+Oxalaia quilombensis ("Oxalaia of the Quilombo Settlements") - South America, Brazil

-This is the skill section of Oxalaia.
+This is the skull section of the Oxalaia spinosaurid.

-Image by: Nekarius (Own Work) via wikimedia commons Copyright: C.C.
+Image by: Nekarius (Own Work) via Wikimedia Commons Copyright: C.C.
 BY 3.0

 Spinosaurus aegyptiacus ("Spine Lizard of Egypt") - North Africa